absentees/arena-channel-index/README.md

-# are.na channel list extension for firefox
+# are.na channel index extension for firefox

 I use are.na a lot of the time as a inspiration/reference/bookmarking tool.
 Often my workflow is Go to are.na > Search for channel called "shop" for example > Scroll through saved blocks.